Relative p-adic Hodge theory, II: Imperfect period rings: Towers over fields

 To deduce that $\psi$ is weakly decompleting, it remains to check that $\bA^{r}_\psi$ maps strict surjectively onto $R_\psi$ for some $r>0$.
 For this, it suffices to choose $r$ so that $\lambda(\overline{\alpha}^r_\psi)(\pi - [\overline{\pi}]) \leq p^{-1/2} \overline{\alpha}^r_{\psi}(\overline{\pi})$. \end{proof}

-\begin{lemma} There exists some $r_0 > 0$ such that for $0 < s \leq r \leq r_0$, the ring $\bC^{[s,r]}_\psi$ is noetherian (hence coherent). \end{lemma} \begin{proof} This ring is a direct sum of subrings, each of which is the ring of rigid analytic functions on a closed annulus.
+\begin{lemma} There exists some $r_0 > 0$ such that for $0 < s \leq r \leq r_0$, the ring $\bC^{[s,r]}_\psi$ is noetherian (hence coherent).
+That is, the tower $\psi$ is noetherian. \end{lemma} \begin{proof} This ring is a direct sum of subrings, each of which is the ring of rigid analytic functions on a closed annulus.
 It is well-known that any such ring is a principal ideal domain (see for example \cite[Proposition~8.3.2]{kedlaya-course}). \end{proof}

 \begin{lemma} The tower $\psi$ is decompleting. \end{lemma} \begin{proof} By Corollary~\ref{C:finite etale decompleting}, we may once again reduce to the case where $K$ is absolutely unramified.
 Since we are in the setting of Example~\ref{exa:Galois tower}, we need only check that the continuous $H$-cohomology of $\overline{\varphi}^{-1}(R_\psi)/R_\psi$ vanishes for every sufficiently small open subgroup $H$ of $\Gamma$.
 However, for $H \subseteq 1 + p \ZZ_p$ we have an $H$-equivariant decomposition